DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 dhtmlxGantt with PHP: Laravel
 =====================

-In this tutorial we'll show you how to add dhtmlxGantt into [Laravel](https://laravel.com/).
+In this tutorial we'll show you how to add dhtmlxGantt into [Laravel](https://laravel.com/) app.

 There are tutorials intended for building server-side integration with the help of other platforms: